-It’s not news that new business, marketing and client development activities are essential, all year round, not just to be wheeled out when client work is easing off or there’s a gaping hole in the pipeline.
-But it bears repeating, given the resourcing constraints many agencies have faced this year.
+It’s not news that ongoing new business, marketing and client development activities are essential, not just to be wheeled out when client work is easing off or there’s a gaping hole in the pipeline.
+But it always bears repeating.

 Leaving market conditions aside, one of the biggest opportunities to ease this new business conundrum is a very simple change in mindset.

 What your new business and marketing activity should be doing (all year round) is identifying new relationships.
 Building awareness, starting conversations, building trust, demonstrating skills and insight.

 If you’d like a gardening analogy, effectively you’re planting seeds and tending to young shoots.
 Some might get lost to the frost, some might get eaten by slugs, but with care and the right watering and conditions, you’ll see some strong sturdy plants blooming next summer and maybe even for years to come.